top of page

 Peers often tell me they don't care about the news, and as someone who has always been eager to learn more about the world around me, it took me a while to figure out why.
 Eventually, I realized that many people don’t understand how national and global news stories affect them or their communities.

 This realization pushed me to emphasize local impact in my work, helping young readers connect the dots between their lives and larger political or global events.
-As Comment Associate Managing Editor for the Southerner, I focus on the perspectives of Midtown students, alumni, teachers, administrators and community members, offering readers a tangible way to grasp the importance and relevance of news.
+As Editor-in-Chief for the Southerner, I focus on the perspectives of Midtown students, alumni, teachers, administrators and community members, offering readers a tangible way to grasp the relevance of national news.

 Check out my favorite stories below or view my staff profile to see all of my online coverage.